 If you have any additional Medicare insurance, that could affect your coverage or costs, so keep that in mind while reading.

-Now, let’s get into the details on when Medicare covers dermatology and how you can save on the costs.
+Now, let’s get into the details of when Medicare covers dermatology and how you can save on the costs.

 Medicare Coverage For Dermatology

-While Routine dermatology isn’t covered by Medicare.
-Cosmetic treatments like Botox for removing wrinkles aren’t covered by Medicare either.
+While Medicare doesn’t cover routine dermatology, cosmetic treatments like Botox for removing wrinkles aren’t covered by Medicare either.

 Since Psoriasis is a specific medical condition, Part B will likely cover you at the dermatologist.
 Depending on the service, you could be responsible for a copay.

-Medicare would cover a portion of the costs relating to evaluation, diagnosis, and treatment.
+Medicare would cover some of the evaluation, diagnosis, and treatment costs.

 Medicare will cover medically necessary eczema treatments.
 The dermatologist may prescribe a cream, oral tablet, or steroid medication for treatment.